If you are not sure if you have pilonidal disease or a pilonidal cyst –follow this link for information about the diagnosis of this condition.

 - False: It only occurs in obese people.
 This is not true either.
 The vast majority of patients I have seen are of normal weight, or thin.

 - False: Shaving the area is necessary to prevent problems.
 While it is possible that shaving the buttocks and gluteal area will decrease the amount of hair that is available to get into the pores, hair that naturally is shed from other areas of your body can find their way into the pores as well.
-For this reason, I do not feel that local hair removal is a complete solution to pilonidal disease, nor a necessary part of all treatment regimens.
+Recent research has shown that the hairs that enter the cyst are mostly from the back of the head – not the low back or buttocks.
+For this reason, I do not feel that local hair removal is a complete solution to pilonidal disease, nor a necessary part of all treatment regimens, and might even be a complete waste of time and energy.
 I think that as physicians, we have to find solutions that are reasonable for a patient to adopt – and frequent shaving of the gluteal area is burdensome.
-However, if a patient’s goal is to avoid surgery, or a surgeon who can perform a cleft-lift is not available, diligent hair removal may decrease frequency of infections.
+However, if a patient’s goal is to avoid surgery, or a surgeon who can perform a cleft-lift is not available, diligent hair removal may slightly decrease the frequency of infections.

 - Partially true: It is caused by sitting, trauma, riding a bike, etc. These activities may make pre-existing, but unrecognized, pilonidal disease suddenly become symptomatic or flare up.
 But, it does not cause the disease.
 The disease is caused by the configuration of the cleft.